SRGSSR/srgdataprovider-ios/Documentation/Getting-started.md

 }];
 [request resume];
 ```

+Request availability depends on the business unit.
+Refer to the provided [compatibility matrix](Service-availability.md) for reference.

 All request methods return an `SRGRequest` object, which can be used to manage their lifecycle.
 Note that a request is not started initially, you must call `-resume` to start it when required.
 You can also `-cancel` requests before they finish.
 This is especially useful when you manage requests at the view controller level and you want to cancel the request when the view controller gets dismissed.